 - Water: 15 soles (only 2.5 L…ouch)

 - A guided tour will pick you up from your hostel around 3:00 am (so you’re not really getting much sleep either way).
 You will be on a private tour minibus and be able to stop at Cruz Del Condor, and get back on your own bus.
 The length of the stop will depend on your tour.
-Your meals and accommodation will be organized, but you won’t have much freedom to break or stop and take pictures whenever YOU want.
+Your meals and accommodation will be organized, but you might not have much freedom to break or stop and take pictures whenever you want.